Home » Symptoms » Dog Symptoms A-Z » Skin Tears Easily

 Basics and possible causes

-Hormonal imbalances, especially those caused by conditions such as hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., can also affect skin integrity.
-These conditions often lead to thinning of the skin, making it more prone to injury.
+Hormonal imbalances—especially those caused by conditions such as hypothyroidism or Cushing’s syndrome—can also affect skin integrity.
+These conditions often lead to thinning of the skin and make it more prone to injury.

 Typical accompanying symptoms